fond-of-oryx/fond-of-oryx/bundles/qr-code-generator/README.md

 ## Usage

-Grab the service and use createQrCode(QrCodeGeneratorRequestTransfer $qrCodeGeneratorRequestTransfer) to generate a QR Cpde
+Grab the service and use createQrCode(QrCodeGeneratorRequestTransfer $qrCodeGeneratorRequestTransfer) to generate a QR Code

 ## Configuration